Risk and optimal policies in bandit experiments: Diffusion asymptotics and statistical risk

-PDE (\ref{eq:PDE optimal bayes risk}) encapsulates the exploration-exploitation tradeoff.
-The regret payoff can be minimized to 0 when the posterior distribution collapses to a point, in which case one chooses the optimal arm with certainty.
-This is reflected in the fact that the regret payoffs are either $\mu^{+}(s)-\mu(s)$ or $\mu^{+}(s)$, both of which are always greater than $0$, but $\min\{\mu^{+}(s)-\mu(s),\mu^{+}(s)\}\to0$ as $q$ increases.
-The agent thus faces a tradeoff between exploration, i.e, pulling the arm enough times to increase the value of $q$ and thereby reduce $\min\{\mu^{+}(s)-\mu(s),\mu^{+}(s)\}$ in the future, and exploitation, i.e., choosing the best action, $\mathbb{I}\{\mu(s)\ge0\}$, at the present.
+In the context of PDE (\ref{eq:PDE_optimal_bayes_risk_General}), we can interpret $\mu_{k}(s)$ as the `exploitation-value' of arm $k$, and $-L_{k}[V^{*}](s)$ as its `exploration-value' (the marginal reduction to future regret from pulling arm $k$), so the `overall-value' from pulling arm $k$ is $\mu_{k}(s)-L_{k}[V^{*}](s)$.
+Hence, (\ref{eq:PDE_optimal_bayes_risk_General}) describes an exploration-exploitation tradeoff: the regret payoffs are one of $\{\mu^{\max}(s)-\mu_{k}(s)\}_{k}$ and always greater than $0$, but as $\{q_{k}\}_{k}$ increase, the posterior collapses to a point, in which case one chooses the optimal arm with certainty and the instantaneous regret $\varpi(s):=\min_{k}\{\mu^{\max}(s)-\mu_{k}(s)\}$ becomes $0$.
+The DM thus faces a tradeoff between exploration, i.e, pulling the arm enough times to increase $q_{k}$ and thereby reduce $\varpi(s)$ in the future, and exploitation, i.e., choosing the best action, $\argmax_{k}\mu_{k}(s)$, at the present.

+If a classical, i.e., twice continuously differentiable, solution, $V^{*}(\cdot)$, to PDE (\ref{eq:PDE_optimal_bayes_risk_General}) exists, the optimal Bayes policy is $\pi^{*}(s)=\argmin_{k}\{L_{k}[V^{*}](s)-\mu_{k}(s)\}$, i.e., it pulls the arm with the highest `overall-value'.
+While a classical solution to (\ref{eq:PDE_optimal_bayes_risk_General}) is generally impossible, one can always construct measurable policies whose Bayes risk is arbitrarily close to $V^{*}(\cdot)$.
+One such construction is provided in Section \ref{subsec:Optimal-and-approximately}.